Network for Community-engaged Primary Care Research (NCPCR)

 Project methods include:

-• Conduct in-depth interviews with clinicians, patients, and quality improvement staff, use electronic health records, health care utilization and quality improvement data to examine the impact of models used on health outcomes and health equity.
+• Conducting in-depth interviews with clinicians, patients, and quality improvement staff, use electronic health records, health care utilization and quality improvement data to examine the impact of models used on health outcomes and health equity.

-• Perform secondary data analysis of existing data and identify and spread innovative preventive health care, and post-acute sequelae SARS-CoV-2 infection (PASC) care models that emerged during the pandemic and measure the impact of these programs on health equity outcomes.
+• Performing secondary data analysis of existing data and identify and spread innovative preventive health care, and post-acute sequelae SARS-CoV-2 infection (PASC) care models that emerged during the pandemic and measure the impact of these programs on health equity outcomes.

 NCPCR Methodology CoreToolkits